SmileyChris/django-includecontents/README.md

 ```

 ## HTML Components Usage

+This requires the custom template engine to be installed.

 Create a `components` directory in your templates directory.
 This is where you will put your component templates that are used via the HTML component format.
 These components are normal Django templates that will be rendered with an isolated context.
 The context is passed to the component via component's attributes.